MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-validate-a-server-certificate-for-the-ews-managed-api.md

 The following code example shows how to create an X509 certificate validation callback method for the EWS Managed API.
 This method will validate an X509 certificate and only return true when either of the following criteria are met:

 - The certificate is valid and traces back to a valid root certificate.
 - The certificate is valid and is self-signed by the server that returned it.

-> [!SECURITY NOTE]
+> [!IMPORTANT]
 > The certificate validation callback method in this example provides sufficient security for development and testing of EWS Managed API applications.
 However, it might not provide sufficient security for your deployed application.
 You should always make sure that the certificate validation callback method that you use meets the security requirements of your organization.

 ```cs